Frequently Asked Questions

 What if I can’t attend an event, but want to apply to a job/internship in that city?

 The CIC application system is only for those students who can and are intending to attend the events IN PERSON.
 If you are unable to attend an event, YOU MAY NOT APPLY FOR INTERVIEWS!
-Instead, we encourage you to contact your career center after the events have taken place and request a copy of the employer directory for that event.
-You can also research other ways to connect with employers via their websites.
+Instead, we encourage you to view the list of registered employers, and research other ways to connect with them via their websites and your campus career center.

 After I applied for a job on the CIC system, my browser took me to the employer’s website to apply online as well.
 Does this have to be done by the CIC deadline too?